Siftah/get_iplayer/installer.md

 	* `make-perlfiles.cmd`    - Builds archive of Perl support files for installer
 	* `make-perltgz.cmd`      - Create archive of Perl support files as tarball

 	There are other files in that directory, but they are primarily of use in development and testing of the installer and are not necessary to perform the default build.
-See the developer notes below.
+See the developer notes and manifest below.

 3. **Check Build Configuration**